Now accepting HSA/FSA on eligible orders

 Curcumin maintenance therapy for ulcerative colitis: randomized, multicenter, double-blind, placebo-controlled trial

-Patients in the curcumin group had less occurrence of relapse and improvements in both CAI and EI.
-The study found curcumin to be a safe and promising therapy for maintaining remission in patients with UC.
+During the six-month follow-up, while all participants continued standard therapy, additional relapses occurred in both groups.
+The study concluded that curcumin appeared to be a safe and promising option for maintaining remission in patients with ulcerative colitis.

 Read the study